top of page

 Inner stability is something you rely on to perform at your best.

-So when insecurity creeps into your playing and your confidence drops with it — suddenly performing feels stressful, not intentional.
+So when your playing starts to feel unstable and your confidence drops with it — performing becomes stressful, not intentional.

 These shifts are rarely random.